 On this page, you can learn about all the ways our team can take care of your child’s smile, and you’ll also find answers to common questions such as, “When should my child start seeing the dentist?” and, “What will their first appointment be like?”

-All in all, Dr. Thomas and Dr. Gopinathan are committed to making sure your child’s smile stays healthy throughout their entire development.
+All in all, our dentists are committed to making sure your child’s smile stays healthy throughout their entire development.
 Thanks to their experience and true love of helping children, they’ll make going to the dentist a fun place of learning rather than a chore to be dreaded.

 It’s important for you to take care of your child’s mouth even before their teeth come in.
 After every feeding, be sure to gently clean their gums with a washcloth and warm water.
 Once their teeth start to arrive, you can use a small, soft-bristled toothbrush along with some water.
 You should only start using a tiny amount of toothpaste once your child knows how to spit.
 Our doctors can let you know which products are best for your child’s growing smile.

 According to the American Academy of Pediatric Dentistry, a child should have their first dental appointment within 6 months after their first tooth has erupted or by their first birthday.
 When you bring them in to see us, their first visit will mostly be focused on making sure they are comfortable rather than performing any dental treatment.
 They’ll be greeted by smiles, and we’ll take them around the office so they can meet everyone and start to get familiar with their new surroundings.
 You’ll be with them the entire time, and we’ll always go at their pace.

 You’ll then have a chance to talk to their doctor and discuss their dental and medical history, and then they’ll perform a moderate cleaning and oral exam while your child sits in your lap.
 They’ll examine their gums, teeth, count them, and look for any signs of potential dental problems.
 Afterward, they’ll discuss a plan to take care of your child’s new smile.